RJ/relflow/README.md

 release, namely:

 * writes .appup files for changed applications
-* increments vsn field in .app and .app.src files
+* increments vsn field in .app.src files
 * updates rebar.config with new release version (in relx section)

 NB: i've only tested this with standard rebar3 layouts using `apps/` or